-- What are the largest/smallest contributors of brand experience, measured by the unifying currency of Brand Experience Points (BEPs)?
+- What the largest/smallest contributors of brand experience are, as measured by the unifying currency of Brand Experience Points (BEPs):

-- This supports good decision making by ensuring the largest contributors are fully supported, and highlighting the budgets and resources on the smallest contributors as potential opportunities to improve performance.
+This supports good decision making by ensuring the largest contributors are fully supported and highlighting the budgets and resources allocated to the smallest contributors as potential opportunities to improve performance.

-- How does the contribution of BEPs for each activity vary across citizen and consumer typologies?
+- How the contribution of BEPs for each activity varies across citizen and consumer typologies:

 this is ground breaking.
 The lack of a way of quantifying the sustainability